wp-staging/wp-staging/src/readme.txt

 == Changelog ==

+= 2.7.1 =
+* HotFix: Prefix hotfix failed

-= 2.6.9.1 =
+= 2.7.0 =
-* Fix: Cloning stops at data preparation step6 after updating to WordPress 5.4
+* HotFix: Fix fatal error in step 6 after updating to WordPress 5.4

 = 2.6.9 =
 * Fix: Can not login to staging site under certain circumstances